Ramotion/expanding-collection-android/README.md

 }
 ```

 6. Almost done!
-Last thing we need is provide our dataset to pager element through a pager adapter.
+Last thing we need to do - is provide our dataset to pager element through a pager adapter.
 It's just a implementation of abstract class `com.ramotion.expandingcollection.ECPagerViewAdapter.java` with one abstract method, so it can be easily implemented inside your activity.

 ```java
 public class MainActivity extends Activity {